Skip to main content

 Nussknacker scenario diagram

-Nussknacker scenario represents a decision algorithm in a form of a graph.
+Nussknacker scenario is a visual representation of a decision algorithm.
 The decisions are based on data, which can be anything from clicks on a website, bank transactions, to readings from sensors.
 These data are processed by Nussknacker, according to the scenario (algorithm).
 The results generated by Nussknacker are also data; this time they communicate the result or decisions.

-Every scenario starts with a source of data because we have to know what kind of data we want to work with.
+Every scenario has to start with a datasource - we have to specify what kind of data we want to work with.
+In Nussknacker we just name it "source".
 The rest of the scenario is a sequence (Directed Acyclic Graph or DAG to be more precise) of different nodes:

-• data enrichments from external sources (JDBC, OpenAPI)
+• enrichments with data from external sources (JDBC, OpenAPI) or results of ML models

 • aggregates in different types of time windows (available with Flink engine)

-• custom, tailor-made components, which extend default functionality
+• custom, tailor-made components, which extend base functionality

 • and more

-In the Streaming processing mode the data records processed by scenario are called events.
-They are read from Kafka topics and processed by the engine of choice: Flink or Lite.
+In the Streaming processing mode the data records processed by a scenario are called events.
+They are read from Kafka topics and processed by an engine of choice: Flink or Lite.
 Events enter the scenario "via" a source node.
-The nodes process events; once the node finishes processing of the event it hands it over to the next node in the processing flow.
+The nodes process events; once the node finishes processing of an event, it hands it over to the next node in the processing flow.
 If there is a split node, the event gets "multiplied" and now two or more events "flow" in parallel through branches of the scenario.
-There are also other nodes which can be "produce" events; for example the for-each node or time aggregate nodes.
-Finally, some nodes may terminate the event - for example the filter node.
-The important takeaways here is that a single event which entered the scenario may result in zero, one or many events leaving the scenario (being written to Kafka topic).
+There are also other nodes which can "produce" events; for example the for-each node or time aggregate nodes.
+Finally, some nodes may terminate an event - for example the filter node.
+The important takeaway here is that a single event that entered a scenario may result in zero, one or many events leaving the scenario (being written to Kafka topic).

-In the Request-Response processing mode it is the request data record which enters the scenario.
-The best and easiest way to understand how this request will be processed by the Nussknacker's scenario is to think of it as of a Streaming mode with just one event entering the scenario.
+In the Request-Response processing mode it is a request data record which enters a scenario.
+The best and easiest way to understand how this request will be processed by Nussknacker's scenario is to think of it as of Streaming mode with a singular event.
 All the considerations from the previous paragraph apply.
-The most important trait of a Request-Response scenario is that it's synchronous: some other computer system sends a request to Nussknacker and waits for a response.
-That request is the input to the scenario and the output - the decision - is the response.
-Since the other system is waiting for the response, there has to be exactly one.
-The natural question to ask is what happens if there are nodes in the scenario which "produce" additional data records - for-each or split.
+The most important trait of a Request-Response scenario is that it's synchronous: some other computer system sends a request to Nussknacker and awaits a response.
+That request is the input to the scenario and the output - the decision - is a response.
+Since the other system is awaiting a response, there has to be exactly one.
+The natural question to ask is what will happen when there are nodes in the scenario which "produce" additional data records - for-each or split.
 The topic of how to handle such situations is covered here.

 SpEL

-Configuring Nussknacker nodes to a large degree is about using SpEL; knowledge of how to write valid expressions in SpEL is an important part of using Nussknacker.
+Configuring Nussknacker nodes to a large degree is about using SpEL expressions; knowledge of how to write valid SpEL expressions is an important part of using Nussknacker.

-SpEL Spring Expression Language is a powerful expression language that supports querying and manipulating data objects.
-What exactly does the term expression mean and why SpEL is an expression language?
-In programming language terminology, an expression is a combination of values and functions that are combined to create a new value.
-SpEL allows to write expressions only; therefore it is an expression language.
-Couple examples:
+SpEL Spring Expression Language is a powerful expression language that (among others) supports querying and manipulating JSON objects.
+What exactly does the term expression mean and why is SpEL an expression language?
+In programming language terminology, an expression is a union of values and functions that are joined to create a new value.
+SpEL only allows you to write expressions; therefore it is considered an expression language.
+A couple of examples:

 ExpressionResultType